Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 messages between the local kernel and (potentially) multiple external machines.
 In this way, the Comms Vat is like the kernel: it must maintain Object and Promise tables, and a C-List for each remote machine.
-To some excent, the kernel is treated like just another remote machine: there is also a kernel-facing C-List (however kernel "messages", really syscalls, are delivered immediately, whereas messages to remote machines are asynchronous).
+To some extent, the kernel is treated like just another remote machine: there is also a kernel-facing C-List (however kernel "messages", really syscalls, are delivered immediately, whereas messages to remote machines are asynchronous).
 The Comms Vat does not need to manage a run-queue (`dispatch()` causes an immediate external message), nor does each unresolved promise have a queue of messages (these are pipelined immediately).

-The one wrinkle is that Vat-Vat connections are symmetric, which impacts the way these types are represented.
+The one wrinkle is that Vat→Vat connections are symmetric, which impacts the way these types are represented.
 The Vat-Kernel interface is conveniently asymmetric, so we can declare that positive index values are allocated by the Vat, while negative values are allocated by the kernel, and it doesn't matter which direction the messages are going.
 The naming scheme is "vat-centric".

-When the messages travel from one Vat to the other, must instead speak in terms of the sender and the receiver of any particular message.
+When the messages travel from one Vat to the other, we must instead speak in terms of the sender and the receiver of any particular message.
 We declare that messages arriving at a Vat will use positive index values for objects that are allocated by the receiver, and negative for the ones allocated by